Chances are you started your day with a cup or two.

 The Blog is where you’ll find all kinds of coffee-related posts that don’t quite fit anywhere else.
 It’s a fun and informal section of A Thing for Coffee where we might give a shout-out to a favorite coffee shop, explore the intricacies of latte art, review a coffee-related book, or simply share insights on making the most of our personal coffee moments.

 If it’s about coffee and it’s fun, funny, informative, entertaining, weird, or quirky, you’ll probably find it in the blog roll.
-Check out this article to see what we mean:
+Check out these articles to see what we mean: